hermeszhang/vstAudioEffect/README.md

 Built and tested on OSX Mountain Lion.
 YMMV

-Forked from example files by Victor Lazzarinni.
+With much help from Victor Lazzarinni.